 Spanning the last twenty years, from my undergraduate studies at the University of Texas to the last six years as a faculty member at the University of Colorado, I have been intrigued by evolution—how it succeeds, and fails, in creating the biological complexity surrounding us.
 I am especially fascinated by how we can understand heritable behavioral conditions, particularly psychiatric disorders, from an evolutionary perspective.
 Yet, as with many journeys of discovery, the journey to find my own academic niche—from a PhD in social psychology to post-doctoral training in latent variable modeling in behavioral genetics to an increasing awareness that statistical genetics is central to answering my questions of interest—has not been direct.
 While my core interests have remained stable, my understanding of the best ways to pursue those interests has evolved.
-In particular, I have come to believe that direct measurement of genomic variation itself, rather than indirect inferences about it via latent variable modeling, offers the most hope to eventually understanding why heritable disorders exist from an evolutionary perspective, and what the genetic architectures of disorders tell us about their evolutionary roots.
+In particular, I have come to believe that direct measurements of genomic variants themselves, rather than indirect inferences about it via latent variable modeling, offers the most hope to eventually understanding why heritable disorders exist from an evolutionary perspective, and what the genetic architectures of disorders tell us about their evolutionary roots.
 Below, I discuss these areas of research.
 None of the work I describe below would have been possible without the fantastic graduate students, postdoctoral fellows, and mentors I have been fortunate enough to work with and learn from over the years.

 Areas of research